 Nursing Graduates Once Again Surpass State, National NCLEX Pass Rates

-“Our NCLEX pass rate is a testament to the hard work and dedication of our students and faculty.
-Wegmans School of Nursing faculty work diligently to help our students; ensuring that our nursing graduates are well prepared for rewarding careers and providing exceptional patient-centered nursing care,” said Dr. Tricia Gatlin, dean of the Wegmans School of Nursing.
+“Our NCLEX pass rate is a testament to the hard work and dedication of our students and faculty, who have had to reimagine course delivery in the midst of the pandemic,” said Dr. Tricia Gatlin, dean of the Wegmans School of Nursing.
+“Our faculty work diligently to ensure that our nursing graduates are well prepared for rewarding careers and can provide exceptional patient-centered nursing care from the moment they enter the workforce.”